-4. Perform the TLC analysis.
-Using tweezers, insert the TLC plate into the elution chamber and cover it with the Petri dish.
+- 4. Perform the TLC analysis.
+By using tweezers, insert the TLC plate into the elution chamber and cover it with the Petri-dish.
 Let the eluent reach approximately 1 cm below the top of the plate.
-Using tweezers, remove the plate, mark the eluent front with a pencil and let the plate air-dry.

-5. Visualize the TLC plate.
+Use tweezers to remove the plate, mark the eluent front with a pencil and let the plate air-dry. - 5.
+Visualize the TLC plate.
 Place the TLC plate under the UV lamp kept on the common bench.
 With a pencil, circle all the visible spots.